 As versatile as adaptive mountain bikes have become, they are still limited.
 Trail width, camber and impassible obstacles become very dangerous when a rider cannot right themselves after a roll over or possess the ability to walk their bike back to the trailhead.

 When I travel with my bike, I don’t know if i can do a trail or not.
 I talk to locals, but its a gamble a lot of the time and I’ve gotten myself into some precarious situations out there.
 I have even been helicoptered out!
 I don’t want to ride with anxiety.
 Its also not fair that people i ride with and perfect strangers get put into a state affairs where they need to help me.
 All i need is information and all this can be avoided.

 This bike has taken me on many adventures.
 It has gotten me off the pavement and out into the wilderness, seeing places i never would have without it.
 I seriously can NOT imagine my life without this new-found ability and now i want to help others find the same experience.

-I started Sport-ON USA with that in mind.
-Being able to explore obscure little corners of this world is what its all about for me...and this bike will take YOU there
+I started PolyGEARious with that in mind.
+Being able to explore obscure little corners of this world is what its all about for me...and this bike will take YOU there!

 In 2012, Jeremy climbed and skied Blood Couloir, a major backcountry ski route in the Eastern Sierras...all without the use of his legs.